Join our community of websites already using SEOJuice to automate the boring SEO work.

 Checklist: Does it include clear service details?
 Specific area references?
 An obvious way to contact or visit?
 If any of these are missing, you have an intent mismatch.

-2. Complete Your Google Business Profile — Completely
+2. Complete Your Google Business Profile, Completely

 Every section.
 Photos.
 Correct categories.
 Updated hours (especially holidays).
 Weekly posts.
 Review responses within 48 hours.
 Google tracks activity, and dormant profiles lose ranking to active ones.
+The deeper play here is in our full guide on optimizing your Google Business Profile.

 3. Create Genuinely Local Content